mortonfox/munztools/README.md

   day in a date range.
 * munzee\_types: Parse the global Munzee types web page and report on Munzee counts by type and category.
+* capture\_types: Report on player's captures by type and category.
+* deploy\_types: Report on player's deploys by type and category.

 ## Setup